-When I was a lad, the President of the United States, John Kennedy, set a goal for the country that it put a human being on the moon.
+When I was a lad, the President of the United States, John Kennedy, set a goal for the country: put a human being on the moon before the end of the decade.
 This goal, this thing made of words and ideas, organized a far-flung set of physical, biological and social forces.
 And voila, less than a decade after setting the goal, Neil Armstrong walked upon the moon.
 That is the power of a goal.
 A goal is powerful because, like the laws of nature, it can endure through time.

 So in a certain sense, goals are to human activity what laws of nature are to the Cosmos.
 This idea was prevalent in the ancient world, but in a way that many of us now find incorrect.
 Then the idea was that some God or other intends the activities of the world much like humans intend activities such as the building of a temple or getting to the moon.
 (To intend means essentially the same thing as to set a goal.)
 The modern notion of mechanically regular laws of nature had to battle this notion of an intentional God, a battle still going on today.

 If, however, we turn things around and start from laws of physical nature and move toward the human mind, comparing laws of nature to goals is more apt.
 In this view, the processes studied by biologists emerge from the processes studied by physicists, and the processes studied by the human sciences emerge from the biological.
 Exactly what happens at these junctures where new processes emerge is still rather mysterious, but there is no reason to introduce dualisms to account for them.
 The processes that lead to culture and intentionality are fully nested in the processes of life and the processes of life are fully nested in the processes of physics (and just what the processes of physics are nested in is also a mystery, a great mystery).